-Right subcutaneous haematoma and fat stranding.
+Right subcutaneous hematoma and fat stranding.
 Traumatic inferior lumbar triangle hernia on the right containing fat.
-The right psoas muscle and right quadratus lumbar muscle are both swollen in keeping with haematoma.
+The right psoas muscle and right quadratus lumbar muscle are both swollen in keeping with hematoma.

 Liver, adrenal glands, gallbladder, kidneys and pancreas are normal.
-Spleen is unchanged and within its inferior pole is a 2.5 centimetre peripherally calcified cyst.
-No intraperitoneal haemorrhage.
+Spleen is unchanged and within its inferior pole is a 2.5 centimeter peripherally calcified cyst.
+No intraperitoneal hemorrhage.
 No intraperitoneal free fluid or free gas.

 Undisplaced fracture through the left L2 superior articular process involving the articular surface.